Jimmyu2foru18/Jimmyu2foru18/README.md

 # Hi, I'm James! 👋

-I'm a developer focused on advancing my knowledge and skills in software development, with particular interests in web development, Computer Networks, and algorithmic problem-solving.
+I'm a developer focused on advancing my knowledge and skills in software development, interests in web development, Computer Networks, and algorithmic problem-solving.

 ## 🚀 Featured Projects